 - And hip dysplasia.

-The last topic that we wanted to mention in our article about the Dogo Argentino dog breed which is the importance of purchasing a pet insurance policy on your pet.
+This brings us to the last topic we wanted to mention in our article about the Dogo Argentino dog breed: the importance of purchasing a pet insurance policy.
+If your little buddy gets sick, you won’t be on the “hook” for 100% of their medical bills.

 It’s been two years and it’s finally recognized (: